solid/solidcommunity.net/NSS2CSS.md

    - none with your data
    - NSS trustedApp functionality based on subdomain do not exist in CSS
    - the IdP login process
-   - password recovery after migation
+   - no password recovery after migation
 5. **And now on**
    - some missing things : Hopefully not many.
-And surely some regression : for example no pod delete function
+And surely some regression compared to NSS : for example
+     - no pod delete function
+     - no pod proxy
-   - improvements what CSS as added like implementing many notifications types.
+   - improvements that CSS is proposing like implementing
+     - many notifications types.
+     - Credential Tokens
    - Fill free to propose and help implement your ideas.

 ## PIVOT login